inspirai/MetalHead/README.md

-# Quadruped Robot A1 Locomotion and Jumping with AMP
+# Natural Locomotion and Jumping of Quadruped Robot A1 with AMP

 [![Watch the video](https://img.youtube.com/vi/IdzfE9rXoqY/maxresdefault.jpg)](https://youtu.be/IdzfE9rXoqY)
 Click above image to watch the Video!